AA Meetings When You Hate Public Speaking

 Understanding the Purpose of Sharing in AA

-As you take steps to increase your comfort level with speaking it can also be helpful to understand what speaking at AA is all about.
+As you take steps to increase your comfort level with speaking it can also be helpful to understand what speaking at AA Meeting is all about.
 It is not the same as a public performance or a presentation where you will be judged on your effectiveness.
 In fact, no one in the audience will judge you because they are all going through many of the same feelings and want to support you no matter what.

 Sharing during AA is not about being entertaining, interesting or even being a great speaker.
 It is about relating personal stories that you may have kept secret from others because they felt shameful.
 Speaking at AA is about a cathartic release of emotions and finally being honest with others about your experiences with addiction.

-You can think of AA as a place where you can feel safe to be yourself and talk about the things that you felt afraid to share for years.
+You can think of Malibu AA Meetings as a place where you can feel safe to be yourself and talk about the things that you felt afraid to share for years.
 It can be like a kind of group therapy where you are able to get support and feedback from people that want the best for you.
 When you understand the need for speaking at AA you can consider it as a healing opportunity and not something that you need to feel nervous or embarrassed about.

 Public speaking is a common fear that people deal with in different situations but in AA it should not stop you from sharing with other people in the group.
 Speaking in AA can potentially be a life changing experience and you should never avoid it because of your fears.